Artsia/FreeCodeCamp-Pandas-Real-Life-Example/README.md

-# Analysis of data in JSON and CSV formats using Python libraries and SQL
+# Analysis of data in JSON and CSV formats using Python libraries and SQL with over 100K rows